20,000 signatures reached

 Why is this important?

-The Minister for Arts, Heritage and the Gaeltacht, Heather Humphreys TD, has proposed changes to the Wildlife Act that will allow for the burning of vegetation in March and the cutting of hedgerows in August.
-We challenge this decision by the Minister on the grounds of the serious impact it will have on a range of wildlife species and habitats in Ireland - especially highly-threatened nesting birds and pollinators found in our hedgerows and uplands.
-The Bill to facilitate these changes is going to be brought in front of the Seanad this October.
-We ask you to please add your name to halt this Bill and save Irish wildlife.
+The proposed changes to the Wildlife Act will allow for the burning of vegetation in March and the cutting of hedgerows in August.
+This decision will have serious impact on a range of wildlife species and habitats in Ireland - especially highly-threatened nesting birds and pollinators found in our hedgerows and uplands.

 Our hedgerows are a vital refuge for many native wildlife species in a landscape with little native woodland compared to other countries.
 Hedgerows provide food, shelter, nesting sites, habitat corridors and are an essential component for flood defenses, preventing soil erosion and the silting of rivers as well as carbon sequestration.
 Our hedgerows and upland habitats need proper management, though.
 Landowners and farmers must be supported to manage them in a way that works for farming, road safety and wildlife.
 Under existing rules, landowners have six months between September and February to manage hedgerows and uplands effectively and there is provision for hedgecutting for safety on our roads.
 Therefore, this decision is unwarranted, will cause a significant blow to already threatened wildlife species and goes against advice submitted by Birdwatch Ireland, An Taisce and the Irish Wildlife Trust.

 The change to the hedge-cutting dates will lead to further declines in populations of Red-listed Yellowhammer, Linnet and Greenfinch birds and reduce essential food supplies for pollinators, of which a third are threatened with extinction.